Best Poker Chips: Top Poker Chip Sets for Home Games in 2020

-The age old saying goes something like this: The guy who invented gambling was brilliant, but the guy who invented chips was a genius."
+The age-old saying goes something like this: "The guy who invented gambling was brilliant, but the guy who invented chips was a genius."

 Gamblers tend to have very short memories.
 Once they purchase chips, they easily forget their real world value, making losses on the green felt seem relatively painless — at least until they go to cash out.

 Here's a summary of what's out there to help you find just the right chips for your game.
 To get a really good sense of all of your options, I suggest that you check out the online stores that specialize in poker supplies.

 At the very lowest end of the chip market are the very lightweight, 2 gram or so, thin plastic poker chips that many of us played with as kids or in high school and college.

 They are typically sold in packs of 100, often in red, white, and blue.